 Both you and your loved one should show up to every medical appointment as prepared as possible.
 By keeping a journal, you can make sure you will not forget important questions or concerns that have come up in the last few weeks.
 You can also use the journal to make note of the doctor’s recommendations regarding your loved one’s diet, sleeping habits, and medication.

 If you need a break from your caregiving duties, Home Care Assistance can offer you respite and relief.
 Our part-time and live-in caregivers are expertly trained to assist seniors with many everyday tasks, and we also offer comprehensive stroke, Parkinson’s, and dementia care North Coast, NSW, families trust.
-For more information on our in-home care services, call one of our experienced Care Managers today at 1300 LIVE-IN or (02) 6646 3527.
+For more information on our in-home care services, call one of our experienced Care Managers today at (02) 6646 3527.